Five Keys to Building a Unique Nonprofit Brand

 2. Find (and Show) Your Differentiator

-Every brand leader knows their “elevator pitch” — you've probably presented yours to dozens, if not hundreds, of potential partners.
+Every nonprofit leader knows their “elevator pitch” — you've probably presented yours to dozens, if not hundreds, of potential partners.
 What’s the most important part of an elevator pitch?
 The part where you say how you're different from other organizations in your space.

 Your uniqueness will help you identify niche marketplaces that will truly help drive the growth of your nonprofit brand.
 You probably have identified your differentiators already, but if you haven’t, take a deep look at your brand, and other brands in the space, and determine what sets you apart.
 What do you offer that others don’t?
 Who do you speak to that isn’t being addressed by others?